noctildon/aggie-job-referral/README.md

 ## Todos
+- [ ] fix the default resume when requesting a referral
 - [ ] private message
-- [ ] email notification when the status changed
+- [x] email notification when the status changed
 - [ ] pressure test
 - [ ] Test deploy on heroku